Common Names

 Clinical Summary

-Smilax glabra is a plant prevalent in South Asia, the rhizome of which is used in traditional Chinese medicine to treat various types of infections and inflammatory conditions.
+Smilax glabra is a plant prevalent in South Asia.
+The rhizome is used in traditional Chinese medicine to treat various types of infections and inflammatory conditions.

 Smilax glabra should not be confused with Smilax officinalis, another species commonly known as sarsaparilla.